Arkwright Primary School

 Attendance

-Our Arkwright Attendance Champion: Kelly Darby
+Our Arkwright Attendance Champion: Miss Stevenson

 It is expected that children will attend all sessions.
 Any interruption to a child's absence may affect their progress and attainment.
 Guidelines have been issued to schools to indicate which absences can be authorised and these are usually for unavoidable reasons such as illness.
 Further details are available in school.